Homunculus (genus): Description

 H. patagonicus was a robustly built, quadrupedal primate, with body mass estimates varying between 1.4 and 5.9 kg based on different techniques, with a 2025 study estimating a body mass of around 2 kg, comparable to a titi monkey or a saki monkey.
 The interorbital region, the portion of the skull between the orbits (eye sockets) was wide, similar to in titi monkeys (Callicebinae).
 The frontal bone was unvaulted, unlike modern capuchin monkeys (Cebinae).
 The maxillary sinus was relatively large, and the nasals were quite wide.
 The premaxilla was fairly procumbent.
 The main body of the mandible, the corpus, was deeper posteriorly (towards the rear), similar to in douroucoulis (Aotus).
 The tooth rows converged anteriorly (towards the front).
 The incisors were narrow and fairly high crowned.
 The second premolar is wedge-shaped, compressed transversely (across) and has a large honing facet (wear pattern) from the upper canine.
 The molars have fairly long talonids, and the trigonids were short, especially in the first molar.
 The postcrania have a few attributes indicating a relatively basal position, such as the form of its nasal turbinates and an epidoncylar foramen.
 The radius was similar to modern cebids, and could rotate freely.

 Ecology

 Its morphology suggests that Homunculus was a diurnal (day active) arboreal primate that spent a significant amount of time climbing and clinging to trees, probably occasionally leaping between them.
 Although one study suggested that it was primarily frugivorous based on dental wear, this has been disputed, and other studies suggest the diet of Homunculus likely consisted of fruit, leaves and seeds, including relatively hard items, with the significant input of abrasive volcanic dust into the environment of the Santa Cruz Formation being the likely cause of the heavy tooth wear observed in adult Homunculus teeth.
+The large roots of its postcanine teeth also suggests a diet consisting of highly mechanically resistant foods.

 The Santa Cruz Formation in which Homunculus has been found, and from which the remains of many other species of prehistoric animal have been uncovered, is thought to have been relatively warm and humid, including a mix of open savanna, gallery forests and semi-deciduous forests.